-We use the same data set provided by Glick and A. Rose (2016), with trade data from the IMF's Direction of Trade Statistics (DOTs) between 1948 and 2013.
+We use the same data set provided by GR (2016), with trade data from the IMF's Direction of Trade Statistics (DOTs) between 1948 and 2013.
 Population and real GDP data come from the World Bank's World Development Indicators, supplemented with the Penn World Table v7.1 and the IMF's International Financial Statistics.
 Data on regional trade agreements come from the World Trade Organization.
-For consistency, we also use the same definition of currency union provided by GR: "that money was
+CU classifications were taken by GR from the IMF-see GR (2016) for details.